 - Refrigerated (preferred) for less than 2 days.

 Test costs in cutting fluids / industrial washing

-- Quantitative culture (Mycobacteium chelonae complex - Mycobacterium abscessus, M. chelonae without differentiating between M. abscessus and M. immunogenum): Consult email@example.com .
+- Quantitative culture (Mycobacteium chelonae complex - Mycobacterium abscessus, M. chelonae without differentiating between M. abscessus and M. immunogenum): Consult to email@example.com.

-- Genomic qualitative detection by real - time PCR (polymerase chain reaction) specific for Mycobacterium immunogenum without detection of other species in the complex: Consult firstname.lastname@example.org .
+- Genomic quantitative detection by real-time PCR (polymerase chain reaction) specific for Mycobacterium immunogenum without detection of other species in the complex: Consult to firstname.lastname@example.org.

-- Genomic quantitative detection by real - time PCR (polymerase chain reaction), specific for Mycobacterium immunogenum: consult email@example.com .
+- Genomic quantitative detection by real-time PCR (polymerase chain reaction), specific for Mycobacterium immunogenum: Consult to email@example.com.